zchking/docs/pages/katalon-studio/tutorials/handle_images_mobile_app.md

 *   Step 5: Add a **Wait for Element Present** item.
 *   Step 6: **Tap** on save button.
 Image will be uploaded successfully.

 As a reminder, many applications require a short delay before executing the next step.
-Thus, throughout our tutorials, we add **Wait for Element Present** as a delaying step to mimic an application’s behavior.
+Thus, throughout our tutorials, we add **Wait for Element Present** as a delaying step to mimic an application's behavior.

 It is quite simple to automate the same scenario from the **Script Mode**.